 The Breteuil Palace is surrounded by a garden «à la française» and an English park.
 Everything in the palace and French garden evokes the friendship between Louis de Breteuil, minister to Louis XIV, and the famous author Charles Perrault.

-Château de Chambord (Loire Valley)
+Château de Villandry (Loire Valley)

 Château du Champ de Bataille (Normandy)